Zhao Gongming: Sanjiao Soushen Daquan

+Annotated Compilation of Langya Gold and Stone Inscriptions

+The Annotated Compilation of Langya Gold and Stone Inscriptions (琅琊金石輯注) states the origin of the God of Wealth, known by the surname Zhao Minglang and the courtesy name Gongming.
+In a distant era, when the heavens bore ten suns, the Emperor commanded the archer Hou Yi to shoot down nine of them.
+Eight of these suns descended into the sea and were transformed into immortals, known as the Eight Immortals of the Sea.
+The remaining sun fell upon Tiantai Mountain, taking the form of a stone known as the Sun Stone.
+Its essence later assumed human form.
+As he matured, he journeyed to Emei Mountain to cultivate and acquire the arts of immortality.

+During the conflicts between the Shang and Zhou Dynasties, Prime Minister Wen Zhong of the Zhou Dynasty invited him to descend from his mountain abode and assist in the battle.
+However, the Zhou forces faced defeat, and Zhang Jiya subsequently killed Zhao Gongming.
+After his death, Zhang Jiya posthumously deified him as the God of Wealth.
+He was further honored with the title of Xuantan Zhenjun (玄壇真君), and his essence returned to Tiantai Mountain.
+There, his true spirit merged with the stone, resulting in the unification of his divine essence with the stone.

+In his divine role, Zhao Gongming governs the celestial beings responsible for wealth, the deities associated with the reception of treasures, emissaries for wealth attraction, and the officials of prosperity.
+His divine duties center on bestowing prosperity and blessings upon the mortal realm.
+Subsequently, a temple was established at the base of the sacred stone to honor him, and Tiantai Mountain was also renamed Mount Cai (財山).

 Fengshen Yanyi

-In Fengshen Yanyi, Zhao Gongming was a Taoist hermit with magical powers who was a close friend of General Wen Zhong.
-Through Wen Zhong, King Zhou of Shang was able to engage the help of Zhao Gongming.
-Zhao was killed when fighting Jiang Ziya who was helping the Zhou overthrow the Shang.
-Zhao Gongming's three younger sisters Zhao Yunxiao, Zhao Qiongxiao, and Zhao Bixiao were also killed by Jiang Ziya during the war.
+In Fengshen Yanyi, Zhao Gongming was a Taoist hermit with magical powers and a close friend of General Wen Zhong.
+Through Wen Zhong, King Zhou of Shang sought the assistance of Zhao Gongming.
+Zhao was killed in a battle against Luya Daoren, who was aiding the Zhou in overthrowing the Shang.
+Seeking revenge for their brother, Zhao Gongming's three younger sisters, Zhao Yunxiao, Zhao Qiongxiao, and Zhao Bixiao, were also killed in the war.

 Later, during a visit to the temple of Yuan Shi, Jiang was rebuked for causing Zhao Gongming's death.
-As ordered, Jiang carried Zhao's corpse into the temple, apologized for his misdeed, extolled Zhao's virtues, and deified Zhao Gongming as the Genuine God of the Profound Dragon Tiger Altar.
+Following orders, Jiang carried Zhao's corpse into the temple, expressed his remorse for his misdeed, extolled Zhao's virtues, and deified Zhao Gongming as the Genuine God of the Profound Dragon Tiger Altar.

-As a deity, Zhao's duties are to bring the blessings of auspicious happiness and chase criminals away.
-Zhao Gongming has four assistant gods: Chen Jiugong, the god of attracting wealth; Xiao Sheng, the god of collecting treasures; Cao Bao, the god of collecting valuables; and Yao Shaosi, the god of profitability.
-He and his four disciples are also known as the "five directions" of the Chinese gods of wealth.
+As a deity, Zhao's responsibilities include bestowing blessings of auspicious happiness and warding off criminals.
+Zhao Gongming has four assistant gods: Chen Jiugong, the god of attracting wealth; Xiao Sheng, the god of collecting treasures; Cao Bao, the god of accumulating valuables; and Yao Shaosi, the god of profitability.
+He and his four disciples are collectively referred to as the "five directions" among the Chinese gods of wealth.